Paggylyn/Paggylyn/README.md

 - I judge books by their cover, as in read through someone straw/rentry/etc, and block.
 I base this off red flags that I once ignored in people before that has led to arguments or drama, which I'm not a fan of at all.
 I just want to play the funny pixel horse game and talk to people with similar interests as me.

+- There's someone out there calling me an ableist over a mild disagreement.
+Buddy I have diagnosed autism, innatentive ADHD, and GAD.
+They've also drawn children making out before.
+For more info, check out their tumblr and report it: https://www.tumblr.com/sugar-sharkie .

 My dearests, that are on GitHub:
 - [@softtoyshark](https://github.com/softtoyshark) my beloved